takalkartejas/learning_fastAPI/README.md

    HTTP defines a set of request methods to indicate the desired action to be performed for given resource. eg. of methods:- get, head

    https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods
+5. GET:- The GET method requests a representation of the specified resource.
+Requests using GET should only retrieve data.
+6. POST:- The HEAD method asks for a response identical to a GET request, but without the response body.
-5. ASGI provide standard interface between async-capable Python web serves, frameworks and applications
+7. ASGI provide standard interface between async-capable Python web serves, frameworks and applications
 ---

 ## Learning steps: